-Our total contribution to public finances for 2019 was in excess of £240 million and this is a typical amount paid by United Utilities each and every year.
+The taxes we pay help fund vital public services nationally as well as directly contributing to the north west communities we serve.
+Our total contribution to public finances for 2020 was around £250 million and this is the typical amount paid by United Utilities each and every year.